A class of null space conditions for sparse recovery via nonconvex, non-separable minimizations: Introduction

 Yet, to date, the theoretical evidence that nonconvex penalties are superior to (or at least, not worse than) $\ell_1$ optimization in uniform reconstruction of sparse signals has not been fully developed.
 For some regularizations such as $\ell_p$ ($0<p<1$) \cite{FoucartLai09}, iterative support detection \cite{WangYin10}, recovery guarantees are available, established via variants of restricted isometry property (RIP), and proved to be less restrictive than that of $\ell_1$.
-However, such properties are missing for many others including SCAD, capped $\ell_1$ and sorted $\ell_1$, to the best of our knowledge.
-On the other hand, while available for $\ell_1 - \ell_2$ \cite{YinLouHeXin15,YanShinXiu16}, two-level $\ell_1$ \cite{HuangLiuShi-et-al15} and transformed $\ell_1$ \cite{ZhangXin16}, the current recovery guarantees are more demanding or not directly comparable to that of $\ell_1$.
-This point can be elucidated by an examination of the null space property.
+However, such guarantees remain elusive or suboptimal for many others, especially non-separable penalties.
+Let us elucidate this point by an examination of the null space properties recently developed for $\ell_1 - \ell_2$ \cite{YinLouHeXin15,YanShinXiu16} and two-level $\ell_1$ \cite{HuangLiuShi-et-al15}.
 For any $\bm{v} = (v_1,\ldots,v_N)\in \mathbb{R}^N$ and $S\subset \{1,\ldots,N\}$, denote by $\oS$ the complement of $S$ in $\{1,\ldots,N\}$ and $\#(S)$ the cardinality of $S$, then the null space property of the measurement matrix $\bA$, introduced in \cite{CohenDahmenDeVore09}, can be stated as follows. \begin{definition}[Null space property] For the matrix $\bA \in \mathbb{R}^{m\times N}$, the null space property is given by:

 \end{definition} It is well-known that \eqref{NSP:l1} is the necessary and sufficient condition for the successful reconstruction using $\ell_1$ minimization \cite{CohenDahmenDeVore09,FouRau13}, thus, stronger recovery properties, which are desirable and expected for nonconvex minimizations, would essentially allow $\ker(\bA)$ to be contained in a larger set than that in \eqref{NSP:l1}.
 The arguments in \cite{YinLouHeXin15,YanShinXiu16,HuangLiuShi-et-al15} are, however, at odds with this observation.
 Therein, the RIP were developed so that